Master Class Info

 To order tickets to a master class as an auditor, select the artist you want from the ticket sales page link below and select master class audit in the ticket type drop down menu.
 Not all concert artists this season in the Portland International Guitar Sereis will teach a master class.
 Master class audit tickets are included in season tickets.

-To be considered as a student in a master class, you must submit a short bio or description of your playing history, and a short audio or visual recording of one piece preferably the one you will be performing in the class at least ONE MONTH prior to the date of the master class.
+To be considered as a student in a master class, you must submit a short bio or description of your playing history, and a short audio or visual recording of one piece preferably the one you will be performing in the class at least TWO WEEKS prior to the date of the master class.
 Submit the MP3, YouTube link, or other form of media to email@example.com and put "Master Class Audition" in the subject heading.
 The master class students will be selected 2 weeks prior to the master class date.
 If you're not selected, don't be discouraged and do try out again for a future class.
 All ages are welcome.
 The fee to perform in a master class is $75 and must be paid directly after a student is accepted to a class.
 Upon acceptance, a representative will contact you to take payment over the phone give instructions on where to mail the check.
 Master class performer fee is non refundable.

 Some general tips for students performing in the class: